LaravelCollective/docs/bus.md

 		);
 	}

-The command bus will take care of executing the command and calling the IoC container to inject any needed dependencies into the `handle` method.
+The command bus will take care of executing the command and calling the service container to inject any needed dependencies into the `handle` method.

 You may add the `Illuminate\Foundation\Bus\DispatchesCommands` trait to any class you wish.
 If you would like to receive a command bus instance through the constructor of any of your classes, you may type-hint the `Illuminate\Contracts\Bus\Dispatcher` interface.
 Finally, you may also use the `Bus` facade to quickly dispatch commands: